asciamanna/asciamanna.github.io/_drafts/the-continuous-value-of-learning-tests.md

 Here are the steps that I follow to create a suite of learning tests:

-1. Decide whether this test should be part of an existing test suite or the start of a new suite of tests (keeping in mind if they access the filesystem, the network or a database they should **not** be included in a microtest suite).
+1. Decide whether this test should be part of an existing test suite or the start of a new suite of tests (keeping in mind if they access the filesystem, the network or a database they should **not** be included in a microtest / unit test suite).
 2. Create a new test using the team's microtesting / unit testing framework in the appropriate suite.
 3. Create an instance of the third-party library object or its SDK in a test case.
-4. Identify a method on the third-party library that is likely required.
+4. Identify a method on the third-party library that is likely required by the application.
 5. Once a method is identified that the system will rely on that returns some result, call the method and assert null against the returned result.
 6. Take the result from the assertion error and place that in an equals assertion to create a passing test.
 7. Take another pass through the test and remove any unnecessary code by ensuring the test still passes.